mortrye/ufo-guide/ufo-notes-and-todos.md

 	* But the universe is _weird_, if it's of an unknown origin, the origin _could_ be anything: pan-dimensional, from the deeps of the ocean, transports from the afterlife.
 There's no way to _know_ anything conclusive, so let's not jump to aliens.
 	* Nature is extremely bizarre and surprising too.
 Let's not rule out cephalopods.
 	* (see also long note I wrote in response to dude on FTL story)
+	* See very rational analysis of what (little) we know right now: https://www.bloomberg.com/opinion/articles/2022-05-25/ufo-hearing-what-are-the-chances-we-ve-been-visited-by-aliens
 11. [ ] publish notes in germs: science-vs-magic
 12. [ ] why now? pandemic? who knows, but it will be one of the interesting things we'll find out some day.
 	* UFO sightings go in 5 years cycles: https://www.sciencenews.org/article/50-years-ago-ufo-sightings-united-states-went-bust